Home

 The Freedom of Information Reform Act of 1986 significantly changed the way agencies assessed fees in FOIA requests.
 FOIA requesters are placed in categories based on their qualifications and intended dissemination (publication/distribution) of released material.
 Determinations are made on a case-by-case basis.
 The fact that a requester has previously qualified for inclusion in a particular category will be taken into consideration, but the category may be different in subsequent requests if, for example, the intended use of the records sought is different.

-Fees are generally billed by the Department at the conclusion of processing a request.
+Fees are generally assessed by the Department at the conclusion of processing a request.

 Please Note: All checks and money orders sent to the Department prior to the processing of your request (unless a prior agreement exists between you and the Department) will be returned to you.